-Human Serum Applications
+Human Serum AB male Applications

 - alternative to fetal bovine serum (FBS)

-- cell culture supplement
+- Cell culture supplement

+- it does not contain interfering anti-A or anti-B antibodies

 - suitable for a great variety of cells, particularly for human cells

 - regenerative medicine

-- tissue engineering
+- Tissue engineering

-- human MSCs proliferated significantly more rapidly in the presence of Human Serum than with equivalent levels of FBS1
+- Human MSCs proliferated significantly more rapidly in the presence of Human Serum than with equivalent levels of FBS1

 - blocking agent for immunohistochemical staining procedures

-- Leukocyte antigen (HLA) typing
+- leukocyte antigen (HLA) typing

-Human serum may be more suitable for the cultivation of human cells than FBS since serum and the cultured cells belong to the same species.
+Human serum AB male may be more suitable for the cultivation of human cells than FBS since serum and the cultured cells belong to the same species.
 Thus, the physiological and natural conditions in vitro are reproduced most similar to those in vivo.
 Human serum is particularly suitable for cell culture of human cells, tissue engineering of human tissue, sensitive cell lines and immune cells.